curegit/reversi-ai-dll/README.md

 ## Dependencies

-You may need Microsoft Visual C++ Redistributable.
+You may need Microsoft Visual C++ Redistributable to use `ReversiAiDll.dll`.

 - KERNEL32.dll
 - MSVCP140.dll